 So, you have finished writing your research paper, and now all that is left to do is write the conclusion.
 It can seem like a simple task, but sometimes it is pretty challenging to do.
-A conclusion must wrap up the entire paper and underscore the main points so that the reader walks away understanding precisely what the paper was about.
+A conclusion must wrap up the entire paper and underscore the main points so that the reader walks away, understanding precisely what the paper was about.
+Don't worry if you are a bit confused; this guide will teach you how to write a conclusion.

 In a research paper's conclusion, you should tie up any loose ends and make a lasting impact on the reader.
 Its main objectives include the following: